We have 3 golden rules for everything we do:

 - All of our postal packaging is fully recyclable – even the bubble wrap!

-- We reuse the boxes from our suppliers to pack our wholesale orders and you might notice your box is filled with shredded junk mail and wastepaper
+- We reuse the boxes from our producers to pack our trade orders, and you might notice your box is filled with shredded junk mail and wastepaper

-- We minimize our carbon footprint by importing goods by sea rather than air whenever possible
+- We minimise our carbon footprint by importing goods by sea rather than air whenever possible

 - We’re sure to offset our carbon emissions every time we visit our producers

-- Our website is Net-Zero which means we automatically compensate all the CO2 emissions it generates
+- We have a Climate Action website which means we automatically compensate the estimated CO₂ emissions it generates by planting trees

 Sustainable staff travel